');

 About Pigeon Falls, WI

-Pigeon Falls is a small community in Wisconsin with a population of 327 residents.
-The median household income is $63,125 per year, which is near the national average.
-The median age in Pigeon Falls is 53.9 years.
+Pigeon Falls is a small community located in Wisconsin with a population of 327 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,125 per year, which is 16% below the national median of $75,149.
+The median age of 53.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Pigeon Falls, WI